Exponentially accelerated relaxation and quantum Mpemba effect in open quantum systems: Quantum Mpemba effect

-Hence, satisfied the inequality in Eq.~\eqref{eq:0000029}, that is, if the trace distance between dressed initial state and the steady state is maximized for a given permutation matrix, a genuine quantum Mpemba effect is expected to be observed.
+Hence, having satisfied the inequality in Eq.~\eqref{eq:0000029}, that is, when the trace distance between the dressed initial state and the steady state is maximized for a given permutation matrix, a genuine quantum Mpemba effect is expected to be observed.